Large Scale Robotic Material Handling: Learning, Planning, and Control: Discussion

-\item The tube radius, which constrains the allowed deviation from the planned path, is fixed across the entire trajectory and chosen conservatively based on the most constrained segment (e.g., near obstacles).
-This limits the policy’s ability to adapt its behavior to the varying difficulty of the path.
-In tight areas, a small tube helps ensure safety, but the same constraint also applies in open space, where more freedom could allow faster, more efficient movements.
-As a result, the agent often reduces joint velocities to stay within bounds and minimize oscillations, leading to overly cautious behavior even when more aggressive motion would be safe.
+\item The tube radius, which constrains the allowable deviation from the planned path, is fixed across the entire trajectory and conservatively chosen based on the most constrained segment (e.g., near obstacles).
+This design limits the policy’s ability to adapt its behavior to varying path difficulty.
+In tight areas, a small tube ensures safety, but the same constraint applies in open space, where greater flexibility could enable faster and more efficient motion.
+As a result, the agent often reduces joint velocities to remain within bounds and suppress oscillations, leading to overly cautious behavior even when more aggressive motion would be safe.
 Our ablation study in \cref{sec:rl_way_throw_sim} lays a clear path for improvements: the agent learns to correlate the observed safety margin with the need for more or less cautious behavior.
 Therefore, new unified policies could be trained to operate with an adaptive tube radius.
 However, integrating such policies into the current framework would necessitate a more sophisticated path planner that supplies both waypoints and segment-specific error margins.
 Such an extension is considered beyond the scope of this work. \end{enumerate}

-Therefore, given these two limitations, our tube-constrained \ac{RL} policies still lag behind human operators in terms of global planning and adaptive decision-making.
-Having a complete knowledge of the task specifics, they can commit to more informed long term decisions.
-Furthermore, aware of the differently dangerous portions of the environment, human drivers can command considerably faster motions and neglect tool stabilization when not essential for safety.
+In conclusion, given these two limitations, our tube-constrained \ac{RL} policies still lag behind human operators in terms of global planning and adaptive decision-making.
+Having a complete knowledge of the task specifics, human drivers can commit to more informed long term decisions.
+Furthermore, aware of the differently dangerous portions of the environment, they can command considerably faster motions and neglect tool stabilization when not essential for safety.